axtension/contentgate-samples/README.md

 Fill the values commented out in code (e.g. client id, authority etc)

 ## How to authenticate
-There are five methods availible to authenticate to the Content Gate Client.
+There are five methods available to authenticate to the Content Gate Client.
 See the description of these methods below.
 To create a ContentGateClient object you will need a ContentGateCredentials object.
 It has multiple constructors for the following flows.

 For sample code see the authentication solution: [Authentication samples](https://github.com/axtension/contentgate-samples/tree/AddAuthenticationSample/Authentication).